HasibullahFathi/hangman-game/README.md

 # Hangman Game

 Welcome to the Hangman Game!<br>
 This is a classic word guessing game where you need to guess the word one letter at a time.
 The game has three difficulty levels: Easy, Medium, and Hard.
-Depending on the chosen difficulty level, different sets of words will be used.
+Depending on the chosen difficulty level, different sets of words will be used.<br>
+Here is the live version of this game

 ![Responsice Mockup](/media/main-img.png)